JialeTomTian/JialeTomTian/README.md

 ### Hey, I'm Tom 👋

-I am currently a student studying at **University of Waterloo** and am working as a SDE Intern at **Amazon** and previously worked as a backend intern at Shopify.
+I am currently a student studying at **University of Waterloo** and previously worked as a SDE intern at Amazon Web Services and as a backend intern at Shopify.

 I am also seeking 2023 opportunities.